MuradAkh/LittleLogistics/docs/index.md

 #### Tug route

 This item stores a route for the tug.
 When the item is placed in the tug's route slot, the tug will follow the route in order from node 0.
 Right click at any coordinate to add a node to the **back** of the tug route (cannot add to the middle).
 Right click at the location of any existing node to remove it.
+Shift right click to bring up the menu that lets you modify the order of nodes or rename them.
+The route can be copied by placing it together with an empty one in a crafting grid.

 <video src="https://user-images.githubusercontent.com/31002977/149873867-d83fec24-2a14-4774-b3f3-feaa08d27440.mp4" data-canonical-src="https://user-images.githubusercontent.com/31002977/149873867-d83fec24-2a14-4774-b3f3-feaa08d27440.mp4" controls="controls" muted="muted" class="d-block rounded-bottom-2 width-fit" style="max-height:35vh;"></video><br/>

-There are two types of blocks: docks and guide rails.
-Docks can be used to load/unload vessels; guide rails should be used around narrow waterways, to prevent the vessels from getting stuck.

 ### Barges